chan-labsite/SC-Track/readme.md

     On `Linux` or `macOS`, you can use the command `pip install pylibtiff`.

-    If you encounter any issues with TIFF files during the installation process, such as ' Failed to find TIFF header file', please try running `sudo apt-get install libtiff5-dev`

     The installation times on a "normal" desktop computer should not exceed 5 minutes assuming that the computer is connected to a reasonably fast (10 Mbps) broadband connection.

+    If you install SC-Track from the GitHub repository using the command `python setup.py install`, you may encounter the following error `ValueError: Failed to find TIFF header file`.
+    To fix this error you can run `sudo apt-get install libtiff5-dev`.

 -----------------------